 Sounds from Space

-Historical Sounds from famous Space Objects
+Sounds from famous and historical Space Objects

 In the following table you will find some really historical sound files from famous space objects.
-This page started when I received an audio cassette with some historical sound files from my friend Alois Ochojski DL3PD (+ April 2007).
+This page started when I received an audio cassette with some historical sound files from my friend Alois Ochojski DL3PD (SK silent key since April 2007).
 They were derived from a phono-card, which he had received in 1962 from the national broadcast service of CSSR.
 Alois was kind enough to record them to tape and I finally converted them to digital audio files.
-You can hear an introduction to these files read by Alois DL3PD by clicking on his picture on the right.
+You can hear an introduction to these files read by Alois DL3PD (SK) by clicking on his picture on the right.
 The original comments are in Czech language.
 Please excuse the partially poor quality of the sound files.
 Keep in mind that most of the records are quite old.

 Picture